Barry N. Malzberg: Literary career

-A devotee of classical music, he is also a violinist, and performed in the premiere performance of work by Somtow Sucharitkul; he has also been nominated several times for the Hugo Award, and won the Locus Award for his collection of historical and critical essays, The Engines of the Night (1982).
+He was also nominated several times for the Hugo Award (including for the stories "In the Stone House" and "Understanding Entropy"), and won the Locus Award for his collection of historical and critical essays, The Engines of the Night (1982).

+Reception

 Malzberg's work has been widely praised by critics, while being attacked by proponents of hard science fiction for its pessimistic, anti-Campbellian tenor.
 The dystopian and metafictional elements of Malzberg's work led to a parody by Paul Di Filippo, whose first published story, "Falling Expectations", was a parody of Malzberg.
 Theodore Sturgeon said of Malzberg in 1973, "I look forward eagerly to his byline, snatch joyfully at it when I see it and he has never let me down."
+Writing in The Paris Review, critic J.D.
+Daniels said of Malzberg: "Malzberg’s books, in their tortured self-awareness, are primarily about writing: its technical difficulties and moral pitfalls, its potential to cheapen or calcify, its temptation to fraudulence or ventriloquism, the insisted-on inadequacy of language as an excuse for not being a less recursive or less involuted writer, and so on."

+Science Fiction Writers of America

-For years, Malzberg has collaborated with friend and fellow science fiction writer Mike Resnick on a series of more than 50 advice columns for writers in the Science Fiction and Fantasy Writers of America's quarterly magazine SFWA Bulletin.
+For years, Malzberg collaborated with friend and fellow science fiction writer Mike Resnick on a series of more than 50 advice columns for writers in the Science Fiction and Fantasy Writers of America's quarterly magazine SFWA Bulletin.
 They have been collected as The Business of Science Fiction.

 Malzberg was a regular contributor to the SFWA Bulletin published by the Science Fiction and Fantasy Writers of America.
 In 2013, articles he wrote for the Bulletin with Mike Resnick triggered a controversy about sexism among members of the association.
 Female authors strongly objected to comments by Resnick and Malzberg such as references to "lady editors" and "lady writers" who were "beauty pageant beautiful" or a "knock out."
 Bulletin editor Jean Rabe resigned her post in the course of the controversy.

-He has been a resident of Teaneck, New Jersey, for many years.
+He had been a resident of Teaneck, New Jersey, for many years.

+Stark House Press Reissues

+Stark House Press has reissued more than forty of Malzberg's novels and short story collections, along with two new short story collections: "Collecting Myself: The Uncollected Stories of Barry N. Malzberg" (edited by Robert Friedman and Gregory Shepard) and "Collaborative Capers" (edited by Robert Friedman).

+Death

+Malzberg died in Saddle River, New Jersey, on December 19, 2024, at the age of 85.
+He was survived by his wife and daughters.
+Malzberg had been suffering from a series of medical problems, culminating in pneumonia and a bacterial infection.
+An obituary titled "Novelist on a Deadline: Barry Malzberg, 1939–2024," and stating that Malzberg wrote "quickly and brilliantly in a variety of genres," appeared in the December 23, 2024 issue of The Nation.